 We are talking now about urban survival, and no matter how wrong or funny it looks to you, the point is to get it done in the fastest and cleanest and simplest possible way, and in a way that is the easiest possible to get rid of that waste.

 By that, you are minimizing the risk of many diseases.

 Go with simplest solutions first and then upgrade on that.

 All of you can figure pretty easily how much water you spend every day on all of your needs.

 Then use that number when you plan how much of water you need to acquire per day when SHTF (through rain, river, wells, your already “stashed” tanks of water etc.) and you’ll see that there is probably scary difference between liters (or gallons) that you are using today and what you are going to be able to get when SHTF.

-That means few things.
+That means a few things.

-First and actually most important that you need to understand differences between necessity and comfort, in a way that for example having hot tub is great thing, but you won’t die if you do not have it, while not drinking enough water will get you killed.
+First and actually most important that you need to understand differences between necessity and comfort, in a way that for example having hot tub is a great thing, but you won’t die if you do not have it, while not drinking enough water will get you killed.